-If you get pulled over or return from vacation to a stuffed mailbox, you may receive an unpleasant surprise.
-Your vehicle registration could be suspended.
+If you get pulled over or return from vacation to a stuffed mailbox, you may be in for an unpleasant surprise: Your vehicle registration could be suspended.
 It’s a frustrating and sometimes scary situation.

 The good news is that it’s easy to figure out why your registration has been suspended in California.
 It’s surprisingly easy to fix, and you can actually remove a suspension from home.
-A few simple steps can clear your suspension and get you back on the road in no time.
+By following a few simple steps, you can get back on the road in no time.

 Registration depends on insurance.
-Most states require valid insurance in order for drivers to legally operate a vehicle, and that rule applies to car owners as well.
+Most states require drivers to have valid insurance to legally operate a vehicle, and that rule applies to car owners as well.
 If you own a vehicle you don’t drive, you must submit an official Affidavit of Non-Use.
 Otherwise, you’re still responsible for maintaining insurance on the vehicle.

-In the second circumstance, an insurance policy may come to an end, and owners may simply forget to renew or replace it.
-If the DMV is notified that a policy’s coverage has ended, they must receive notification of a new policy within forty-five days.
-This replacement policy deadline is long enough to allow car owners who only receive monthly paychecks to get fresh funds and do some research to find a new policy.
+In the second scenario, an insurance policy may come to an end and the owner may simply forget to renew or replace it.
+If the DMV is notified that a policy’s coverage has ended, they must receive notification of a new policy within 45 days.
+This length of time allows car owners who receive monthly paychecks to get fresh funds and do some research to find a new policy.

-The final reason the DMV may suspend registration is due to false evidence of insurance.
+The final reason why the DMV may suspend registration is false evidence of insurance.
 The DMV isn’t interested in a paper claiming you have insurance, but rather the insurance itself.
-If you ever considered trying to dupe the DMV, you should rethink your plan.
+If you’re considering trying to dupe the DMV, you should rethink your plan.
 The DMV does its research, and your insurance company may send updates about your status directly to the state.

 - Proof of liability insurance